Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/README.md

 * An [Azure subscription][azure_subscription]
 * An existing Question Answering resource

-> Note: the new unified Cognitive Language Services are not currently available.
+> Note: the new unified Cognitive Language Services are not currently available for deployment.

 ### Authenticate the client